Black Knot of Plum and Cherry

 Pest Management Fact Sheet #5091

 Black Knot is one of the most common diseases of plum and cherry (rare on other Prunus spp.) in Maine.
-It is caused by the fungus Apiosporina morbosa and can severely limit the production of fruit trees or ruin the esthetic value of ornamentals.
+It is caused by the fungus Apiosporina morbosa and can severely limit the production of fruit trees or ruin the esthetic value of ornamentals on about 25 species of Prunus.

 In the spring, the fungus produces infective spores (ascospores) which are forcibly ejected during rainy periods.
-These spores are splashed by the rain and blown by the wind to land on susceptible plant tissue.
-The spores can germinate and infect new tissues during wet periods as short as 6 hours at the optimal temperature for infection (70-75°F).
+The rain splashes these spores and is blown by the wind to land on susceptible plant tissue.
+The spores can germinate and infect new tissues during wet periods as short as 6 hours at the optimal temperature for infection ().
 Infection occurs from April through June on the current season’s growth.

 The fungus over-winters in the stem of the infected host, resuming growth during the spring.
-During the second year, infections produce asexual spores (conidia) which are considered unimportant in the disease cycle.
-As the knot darkens through the summer and the following winter, sexual spores (ascospores) are produced and it is these spores which cause most infections.
-If the knot has girdled the stem sufficiently to cause its death the infection will stop.
-Otherwise the knot will continue to expand and produce new spores in successive years.
+During the second year, infections produce asexual spores (conidia), which are considered unimportant in the disease cycle.
+As the knot darkens through the summer and the following winter, ascospores are produced again, and it is these spores which cause most infections.
+If the knot has girdled the stem sufficiently to cause its death, the infection will stop.
+Otherwise, the knot will continue to expand and produce new spores in successive years.

 Black knot can be controlled using a combination of prevention and sanitation.

-- Remove all knots and swellings by pruning 3-4? below the knot during the dormant season before April 1.
-Where infections occur on larger branches, excise infected tissue down to the wood and 2-3? from its edge.
+- Remove all knots and swellings by pruning 3-4 inches below the knot during the dormant season before April 1st.
+Where infections occur on larger branches, excise infected tissue down to healthy wood.

-- Burn, bury, or otherwise remove prunings from the area because they may still be an active source of spores.
+- Burn, bury, or otherwise remove prunings from the area because they may still be an active source of inoculum.

 - Severely infected trees should be removed entirely.